2023 SERIES REGULATIONS

 3.2 Each team is allowed 3 different guest racers not part of original roster submission, based on these guidelines.

-1. Guest rider needs to have raced in or before race number seven (Intelligentsia Cup) as a member of their final team to be eligible to race in final three races as a member of that team.
+1. Guest rider needs to have raced in or before race number four (Salt Lake Criterium) as a member of their final team to be eligible to race in final three races as a member of that team.

 3. No racer may be a guest on more than one team per calendar year.
 If a racer is a guest on a team, they must stay with that team or return to their original team.
 They may not move on to a third or fourth team.